The three phases of quantum annealing: fast, slow, and very slow: Excess work from LRT

 The generalized force $\overline{\partial_{\lambda}H}$ is calculated from the trace

-where $\rho(t)$ is a non-equilibrium density matrix evolved under the von-Neumann-Liouville equation.
+where $\rho(t)$ is a nonequilibrium density matrix evolved under the von Neumann--Liouville equation.
 The external parameter can be expressed as

-where the protocol $h(t)$ must satisfy the following boundary conditions
+where the protocol $h(t)$ must satisfy the following boundary conditions:

-Linear response theory aims to express average quantities to first order in the perturbation parameter, $\delta\lambda/\lambda_{0}$ considering how this perturbation affects the observable to be averaged and the non-equilibrium state $\rho(t)$.
-In our case, we assume that the parameter does not change considerably during the process, i.e., $|h(t)\delta\lambda/\lambda_0|\ll 1$, for all $t\in[t_i,t_f]$.
+Linear-response theory aims to express average quantities to first order in the perturbation parameter $\delta\lambda/\lambda_{0}$ considering how this perturbation affects the observable to be averaged and the nonequilibrium state $\rho(t)$.
+In our case, we assume that the parameter does not change considerably during the process, i.e., $|h(t)\delta\lambda/\lambda_0|\ll 1$ for all $t\in[t_i,t_f]$.
 Thus, the generalized force can be expressed as \cite{Kubo1985}

 where $\langle\cdot\rangle_0$ is the average over the initial canonical ensemble.
-The quantity $\Phi_0(t)$ is the so-called response function~\cite{Kubo1985}, which can be conveniently expressed as the derivative of the relaxation function $\Psi_0(t)$
+The quantity $\Phi_0(t)$ is the so-called response function~\cite{Kubo1985}, which can be conveniently expressed as the derivative of the relaxation function $\Psi_0(t)$,

 The generalized force, written in terms of the relaxation function, reads

 where $\widetilde{\Psi}_0\equiv \Psi_0(0)-\langle\partial_{\lambda\lambda}^2H\rangle_0$.
 Finally, combining Eqs.~\eqref{eq:work} and~\eqref{eq:genforce-relax}, the average work becomes